Marcoslp/SDET-appium-cucumber/README.md

 ## How to run the project

 1. Open [IntelliJ IDEA]([https://www.npmjs.com/package/appium](https://www.jetbrains.com/idea/)) or any IDE
-2. Run the TestRunner class which is a JUNit runner
+2. Run the TestRunner class, which is a JUNit runner

 Notes:
-- You don't need to run the Appium server, the application will do it.
-The virtual machine **should be** turned on.
+- You don't need to start the Appium server manually, the application will do it but the virtual machine **should be** turned on.
 - You may need to change the **deviceName**/**platformVersion** of `/main/src/main/resources/config.properties` file to match with the specific VDM.

 ## What was implemented